 OneDrive comes with Windows by default.
 It lets you sync files and folders on your computer with Microsoft cloud allowing you to access them anywhere on your mobile devices and other computers using the service.

 Files and folders you delete or change on your computer will be deleted or altered and stored on Microsoft cloud and vice versa.
-When you enable OneDrive in Windows, your files and folders can be accessed in Windows File Explorer even when you are offline.
+In addition, when you enable OneDrive in Windows, your files and folders can be accessed in Windows File Explorer, even offline.